tomaszrudnik/soc-home-lab/README.md

 ---

+## How I Approach Alerts and Incidents (SOC L1 Perspective)

+This lab reflects how a **SOC L1 analyst evaluates alerts and decides when an incident may be occurring**.

+### Alert Interpretation
+Each alert is treated as a **signal**, not an incident by default.
+I first determine:
+- what behavior triggered the alert
+- whether the activity is expected or unusual
+- how frequently it occurs and in what context

+Simple, explainable detections are preferred to reduce false positives.

+### Triage and Context Building
+Before escalation, basic context is established:
+- affected host and user
+- sequence of related events (e.g. failures followed by success)
+- type of access or activity observed
+- whether the behavior is isolated or recurring

+This helps distinguish normal activity from suspicious patterns.

+### Escalation Logic
+An alert is escalated to a potential incident when:
+- repeated failures occur in a short time window
+- suspicious activity transitions to success
+- elevated privileges or sensitive access methods are involved
+- activity aligns with known attack patterns (e.g. brute-force, misuse of valid accounts)

+Focus is placed on **impact and prioritization**, not alert volume.

+### Continuous Improvement
+Detections are reviewed and adjusted based on:
+- observed false positives
+- behavioral changes over time
+- lessons learned during lab validation

+This mirrors real SOC workflows, where detections evolve continuously.

+---

 ## Simulated Incident (High-Level)
 A controlled attack scenario is executed in the lab to simulate a compromised Windows endpoint.
 The focus of this project is **not exploitation**, but **detection, investigation and response** from a SOC perspective.